AndrewWPhillips/test_snip/README.md

 # IDE Support For Running Tests

-If you have an IDE like GoLand it is easy to run a single test from a table.
+If you have an IDE that supports it (like GoLand), it is easy to run a single test from a table.
 In GoLand you to click on the green arrow in the gutter next to a row of the table of tests to run a single test.
-Moreover, table-driven tests make it simple to add a new test, or a variation of an existing test, without adding or modifying any code and immediately try it.
+Moreover, table-driven tests make it simple to add a new test, or a variation of an existing test, without adding or modifying any code, then immediately try it.

 Note that they have been set up carefully.
 E.g., you must use a struct for the data of each test and .
 See https://www.jetbrains.com/go/guide/tips/run-test-in-table-test/?playlist=new-features-in-goland-2020-3).